Vashil Fernandez

-Vashil Fernandez (born January 16, 1992) is a Jamaican professional basketball player who plays for Marín Ence PeixeGalego of the Spanish LEB Oro.
+Vashil Fernandez (born January 16, 1992) is a Jamaican former professional basketball player who plays for Marín Ence PeixeGalego of the Spanish LEB Oro.
 He played college basketball for Valparaiso.

 Early life

 Fernandez grew up outside of Kingston, Jamaica in a house with 19 people.
 He never knew his father and his mother commuted to the city for work.
 He played soccer and ran track, but didn't start playing basketball until he was 17.
 Fernandez recalls being terrible at first and travelling a lot.
 For high school, he moved to the United States and ended up at Princeton Day Academy in Maryland.
 After visiting Valparaiso, he committed to play for the Crusaders.

 College career

 Fernandez was declared ineligible as a freshman and sat out his first year of college.
 In 2014–15, he was named the Horizon League Defensive Player of the Year and averaged 6.9 points, 5.9 rebounds and 2.9 blocks per game.
 Following the season, the NCAA granted him an extra year of eligibility.
 As a senior, he led the NCAA in blocks with a 3.31 per game average and won the Lefty Driesell Award for his overall defensive efforts.
 He is also the all-time blocks leader at Valparaiso.